 It is important for one to as parents to help child develop both the gross and fine motor skills, the reason being that this is the phase when children start schooling.
 Although the scenario of education and the schooling system in India is gradually changing, but once in school, children need to use their fine motor skills more effectively more over because they need to use their fingers and other finer muscles for the activities and academic work in school like drawing, writing (an action that children need to do most of the time when they are in school) and learning to use a computer (which starts at the pre – primary section in many schools)

-Why is it important to develop the fine motor skills for toddlers?
+Why is it important to develop fine motor skills for toddlers?

 10 Novel Ideas to Develop Fine Motor Skills for Toddlers

-- Teaching the toddler to make different shapes and objects from clay which available in the markets in different colors.
+- Clay modeling to create shapes and objects using colorful clay available in the market.

 A few tips for parents: